revloc02/dndMarkdown/colver-5e-homebrew.md

 When spending Hit Dice to restore hit points during a rest, you may only benefit a single creature that your character can touch.
 This might mean applying pressure to a wound, wrapping injuries, pulling a spearhead from somewhere unpleasant, or simply offering an encouraging word at the right moment.

 *__Example:__ Cress the Courageous Cleric is in trouble.
 The red wizard just hurled a fireball at her and Foryn the Fearless Fighter, and a bad saving throw could drop her to 0 HP — bad news for the whole party.
 She rolls very low.
 Foryn still has his Reaction available, and he knows his Fighter Hit Die (1d10+3 CON) gives Cress a better shot than her own (1d8+1 CON).
 He Pushes Himself, spending a Hit Die to give Cress a bonus on her Dexterity save.
 It works — she makes it, taking only half damage.
-In the narrative, Foryn throws himself in front of Cress as the fireball hits, shielding her from the worst of the blast.
+In the narrative, Foryn throws himself and his shield in front of Cress as the fireball hits, protecting her from the worst of the blast.
 On his turn, Foryn uses his Bonus Action for Second Wind.
 Everyone's going to make it.*

 ---